kerrongordon/kerrrongordon-jekyll-old/doc/css.md

 * Headings should always appear with the text they are titles for.
 So, we ensure headings never appear in a different page than the text they describe by using `page-break-after: avoid;`.
+* We also apply a default margin for the page specified in `cm`.
 * We do not want [orphans and
   widows](http://en.wikipedia.org/wiki/Widows_and_orphans) to appear on pages you print.
 So, by defining `orphans: 3` and `widows: 3` you define the minimal